-Tesla’s latest big unveil isn’t a car or truck: It’s the battery tech that could power its future
+Tesla’s latest big unveiling isn’t a car or truck: It’s the battery tech that could power its future

 It’s the latest innovation push by the Silicon Valley car builder that has aimed to rewrite the rules on electric vehicles, making them performance-oriented and aspirational in a way that has eluded competitors.
 But electric vehicles constitute a small slice of the overall car market, and to expand, Tesla will need to reign supreme over not only the manufacturing of vehicles but also their lifeblood: batteries.

-Elon Musk plans to announce Tesla’s plans for tackling that issue at a widely anticipated “Battery Day” event Tuesday.
+Tesla CEO Elon Musk took the stage Tuesday to announce plans for tackling that issue at a widely anticipated “Battery Day” event.
+Unlike at the company’s glitzy Cybertruck unveiling in Los Angeles last year, there was no blockbuster product announcement and no definitive hardware breakthrough.

 Teslas still go much farther on a single charge than their competitors.
 But the strategy carries risks.

+Musk also announced one new offering, called the Model S Plaid, that would carry the longest range of any Tesla to date.
+The variant, which comes in at $140,000, is estimated to carry a 520-mile range and travel from zero to 60 miles per hour in less than two seconds.
+It wouldn’t be available until late 2021.

+Tesla’s laser-focus on range and longevity comes at a critical juncture for electric vehicles, as they become a mainstay in the consumer market but risk being relegated to niche or luxury status.

-“Today, [electric vehicles] account for about 3% of cars sold globally,” Gene Munster, an investor and managing partner of Loup Ventures, wrote in an analyst note ahead of the event.
+“Today, [electric vehicles] account for about 3% of cars sold globally,” Gene Munster, an investor and managing partner of Loup Ventures, wrote in an analysis for the event.
 “Tesla has an opportunity to parlay its current 80% [electric vehicle] market share in the US, along with about 20% in Europe and Asia, into a massive business in the years to come.
 To be successful, the company needs to ramp its production of batteries.”

-Musk has said any development unveiled Tuesday “will not reach serious high-volume production until 2022.”
+Musk said any development unveiled Tuesday “will not reach serious high-volume production until 2022.”
 But he also hinted that it involves a serious ramp-up of battery production to power vehicles the company has announced, such as its Semi, Cybertruck and Roadster.
 Tesla would need to seriously advance its battery technology to make some of those offerings possible, given that it has announced a range of more than 500 miles for one variant of its Cybertruck pickup.
 A range of that distance would be roughly enough to drive from Washington, D.C., to New York City and back again.

 By contrast, Tesla says its current highest-range offering — the Model S — can travel as far as 402 miles on a single charge.
 Competitors such as start-up Lucid Motors have announced energy-dense electric vehicles with ranges topping 500 miles.